 Bristol Myers Squibb (BMY) Gains As Market Dips: What You Should Know

-Heading into today, shares of the biopharmaceutical company had lost 2.02% over the past month, lagging the Medical sector's loss of 0.35% and the S&P 500's loss of 0.3% in that time.
+Coming into today, shares of the biopharmaceutical company had gained 1.27% in the past month.
+In that same time, the Medical sector lost 1.77%, while the S&P 500 gained 0.02%.

 Investors will be hoping for strength from BMY as it approaches its next earnings release, which is expected to be August 6, 2020.
-On that day, BMY is projected to report earnings of $1.43 per share, which would represent year-over-year growth of 21.19%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.97 billion, up 59.01% from the year-ago period.
+In that report, analysts expect BMY to post earnings of $1.43 per share.
+This would mark year-over-year growth of 21.19%.
+Meanwhile, our latest consensus estimate is calling for revenue of $9.97 billion, up 59.01% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $6.16 per share and revenue of $41.58 billion, which would represent changes of +31.34% and +59.05%, respectively, from the prior year.

-Any recent changes to analyst estimates for BMY should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for BMY.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.27% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.27% higher within the past month.
 BMY is currently sporting a Zacks Rank of #2 (Buy).

-Digging into valuation, BMY currently has a Forward P/E ratio of 9.77.
-This represents a discount compared to its industry's average Forward P/E of 24.93.
+In terms of valuation, BMY is currently trading at a Forward P/E ratio of 9.32.
+This valuation marks a discount compared to its industry's average Forward P/E of 27.38.

-Meanwhile, BMY's PEG ratio is currently 1.16.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Medical - Biomedical and Genetics stocks are, on average, holding a PEG ratio of 1.94 based on yesterday's closing prices.
+Investors should also note that BMY has a PEG ratio of 1.11 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Medical - Biomedical and Genetics was holding an average PEG ratio of 1.93 at yesterday's closing price.

 The Medical - Biomedical and Genetics industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 63, putting it in the top 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 73, which puts it in the top 29% of all 250+ industries.

 Click to get this free report